-The payee may request withholding on Form W-4V or you may develop your own substitute form.
-Any voluntary withholding on these payments must be reported on Form 945 (and on the required information return-Form 1099-G, Form SSA-1099, or Form RRB-1099) and is subject to the deposit rules.
+The payee may request voluntary withholding on Form W-4V or you may develop your own substitute form.
+Any voluntary withholding on these payments must be reported on Form 945 (and on the required information return-Form 1099-DIV, Form 1099-G, Form SSA-1099, or Form RRB-1099) and is subject to the deposit rules.